-is composed of pairs of high-performance (HP) cores and low-power (LP) cores.
-Following the terminology introduced by ARM [2], we refer to this architecture as the "big- little" architecture.
-Nvidia's variable symmetric multiprocessing (vSMP) [3] is such an example.
+n0 ADDRESS power/energy concerns, various heterogeneous multiprocessor systems on a chip (MPSoCs) have been introduced [1].
+A popular MPSoC architecture that is often used in power/energy-conscious real-time embedded applications is composed of pairs of high-performance (HP) cores and low-power (LP) cores.
+Following the terminology introduced by ARM [2], we refer to this architecture as the "big-little" architecture.
+Nvidia's variable symmetric multiprocessing [3] is such an example.
 Such HP and LP cores present unique performance, power/energy, and reliability tradeoffs, which are investigated in this paper.

-Resource management in heterogeneous MPSoCs has been widely studied [4]-[8], but few work targets the "big-little" architecture [9]-[12].
-In this architecture, HP (LP) cores are homogeneous and both HP and LP cores have the same instruction set architecture (ISA).
-However, "big-little" type MPSoCs may support different execution models.
+Resource management in heterogeneous MPSoCs has been widely studied [4]-[8], but few work targets the big-little architecture [9]-[12].
+In this architecture, HP (LP) cores are homogeneous and both HP and LP cores have the same instruction set architecture.
+However, big-little type MPSoCs may support different execution models.
 In one model, represented by Nvidia's TK1 [13] and Samsung's Exynos 5410 [14], one HP core is paired with one LP core, and the HP and LP cores in the one pair cannot work simultaneously.
 In another model, represented by Nvidia's TX2 [15] and NXP's i.MX8 [16], although HP and LP cores can work simultaneously, all HP (all LP) cores must execute at the same frequency.
 We aim to design a resource management framework that is adaptive to different execution models.

-Since many real-time embedded systems are deployed in critical applications and are expensive as well as inconvenient to replace, lifetime reliability due to permanent faults1 as well as soft-error reliability due to transient faults are important design considerations.
+Since many real-time embedded systems are deployed in critical applications and are expensive as well as inconvenient to replace, lifetime reliability due to permanent faults as well as soft-error reliability due to transient faults are important design considerations.
 Although there exist several efforts that either target soft-error reliability [17]-[19] or lifetime reliability [8], [20]-[23], only a few papers have examined both soft-error reliability and lifetime reliability together [24]-[27].
 In addition, runtime workload variations further complicate the problem of improving the system overall reliability.
-Hence, designing an on-line approach considering both lifetime reliability and soft-error reliability becomes necessary.